ammrie/Praxislab/about.md

 ---
-title: "About"
+title: ""
 ---

 # About this site

-his page summarizes the essential workflows , basic literature and web resources from the distributed course systems , documents and field protocols into a knowledge base.
+This page summarizes the essential workflows , basic literature and web resources from the distributed course systems , documents and field protocols into a knowledge base.

 Although the web space is topic-centered any keyword can be searched using the full text search.